Up and Coming Applications of Digital Signage: Predictions for 2016

 - Program signs with interactive displays to enhance static exhibits or provide video of a person stating important information such as the location of restrooms, visiting hours, and ticket prices.

-People with children might see information about the petting zoo first, for example, or be provided with data about kid’s pricing.
-Tailored signage creates efficiencies for visitors and puts the emphasis on information that is likely most important to the immediate audience.
+For example, people with children might see information about the petting zoo first.
+Then they can be provided with data about kid’s pricing.
+Tailored signage creates efficiencies for visitors and puts the emphasis on information most important to the immediate audience.

 Digital Changing Rooms and Customer Support Kiosks

 Using technology such as touchscreens, digital signage can deliver even more interactive experiences.
-Recently, Rebecca Minkoff and eBay partnered to bring interactive signage to a New York city retailer.
+Recently, Rebecca Minkoff and eBay partnered to bring interactive signage to a New York City retailer.
 Signs and touchscreen displays were merged with mirrors in dressing and shopping areas.
-The screens expand browsing capabilities beyond the store’s physical stock, but they also make custom services possible for a luxury shopping experience.
-Patrons can use the touchscreen to let associates know they’ll need a dressing room soon, ask for beverages, or change lighting styles in the area.
-That last one solves a major problem plaguing dressing rooms for years: patrons can now see themselves in a variety of lighting to make clothing purchases a more exact science.
+The screens expand browsing capabilities beyond the store’s physical stock.
+They also make custom services possible for a luxury shopping experience.
+Patrons can use the touchscreen to let associates know they’ll need a dressing room or change lighting.
+That last one solves a major problem plaguing dressing rooms for years.
+Patrons can now see themselves in a variety of lighting to make clothing purchases more appealing.

-As content management systems become more sophisticated, locations such as schools, hospitals, and hotels can even tailor content specific to a single person.
-Interactive displays might allow individuals to login to digital signs for personalized announcements.
+As systems become more sophisticated, locations such as schools, hospitals, and hotels can tailor content specifically to individuals.
+Interactive displays might allow individuals to log in to digital signs for personalized announcements.
 Hotel patrons can find out if turn-down service occurred in their rooms and family and friends waiting on a new baby might be surprised with a birth announcement that includes height and weight.

 Digital Maître d’: Hotel, Hospital, Retail, and Museum

 Digital Maître d’s could provide information about a location, services, or area.
 The University of Massachusetts uses digital signage in this manner in its Football Performance Center.
 A large digital signage display provides visitors with information about current and historical football teams and players.
 The display is interactive, letting visitors select from years of data and information.
 Since digital displays are as big as the content system and data-storage options backing them, the signs at the UMass Football Performance Center aren’t limited to players and coaches.
 The kiosk includes data about mascots, marching bands, and other football-related items.
 These are some of the trends to expect for digital signage in 2016.

 Coupling all of the interactive approaches above, organizations can create personalized experiences for consumers that increasingly mimic human interaction.
-Instruction, advertising, and entertainment are just some interactive possibilities—and organizations don’t have to stick with customers who are already in the building.
-You might display information about your organization street side with a QR code that lets mobile users capture a coupon or offer.
-An option for nonprofit organizations is to provide a short presentation about a cause with an interactive display that lets viewers sign up for an email newsletter for more information.
+Instruction, advertising, and entertainment are just some interactive possibilities.
+Organizations don’t have to stick with customers who are already in the building.
+You might display information about your retail with a QR code that lets mobile users capture a coupon or offer.
+An option for nonprofit organizations is to provide a short presentation about a cause with an interactive display.
+That encourages viewers to sign up for an email newsletter for more information.
 Add a credit card reader to your sign, and you’ve got an automated retail or fundraising kiosk.

 The current opportunities for using digital signage in all types of industry are growing.
 Technology innovations and consumer comfort levels with technology are expanding those opportunities daily.